Robert Craufurd: Early life

-Career
+Military career

 Early service

-Craufurd entered the Army at the age of 15.
-He enlisted as an ensign with the 25th Foot in 1779, serving four years as a subaltern.
-By 19, he was already a company commander.
-He spent some time at Berlin in 1782, studying the tactics of the army of King Frederick the Great and translated into English the official Prussian treatise on the Art of War.
-Together with his brother Charles, he attended Frederick the Great's review of the troops at Potsdam by personal invitation.
+Craufurd joined the British Army at the age of 15.
+He was commissioned as an ensign into the 25th Regiment of Foot in 1779, serving for four years as a subaltern.
+By 19, Craufurd was already a company commander.
+He spent some time at Berlin in 1782, studying the Prussian Army's tactics and translating into English the official Prussian treatise on the Art of War.
+Together with his brother Charles, he attended Frederick the Great's review of his army at Potsdam by personal invitation.

-As captain in the 75th Regiment from 1787, he first saw active service against Tippoo Sahib in India in 1790–1792, while serving under Lord Cornwallis.
+As captain in the 75th Regiment of Foot from 1787, he first saw active service against Tippoo Sahib in India in 1790–1792, while serving under Lord Cornwallis.
 His distinguished service was praised earning seniority in captaincies among the purchased commissions.
-Robert returned to England on leave to help his brother, Colonel Charles.
+Robert returned to England on leave to help Charles, by now a colonel.
 His knowledge of German, a rare accomplishment in the British Army at the end of the eighteenth century, caused him to the given the post of military attaché at Coburg's headquarters of the Austrian army from 1794 to 1796.

-In 1798, Craufurd was sent as Deputy Assistant Adjutant General on General Lake's staff to quash the Irish rebellion against General Humbert.
+In 1798, Craufurd was sent as Deputy Assistant Adjutant General on General Lake's staff to quash the Irish Rebellion of 1798, fighting against French troops under General Humbert.
 His abilities were recognised by Generals Cornwallis and Lake, who reported well of his performance to the War Office.
 A year later, due to his German language skills, he was British commissioner on Suvorov's staff when Russia invaded Switzerland.
 At the end of 1799, Craufurd was on the staff in the Helder Expedition, led by the Duke of York.